-It’s another bistro classic that we all take for granted and which, because it’s so simple, is all too frequently done badly.
+I don’t think you can overstate the perfect pleasure of steak au poivre.
+It’s one of those bistro classics we take for granted and which, because of its simplicity, is all too frequently done badly.

 2 steaks of your choice*